jansony1/voice_matching_test/README.md

 4. Clone your VoiceSync repository to the EC2 instance.

 5. Configure ALB
    - Add a listener rule for HTTPS (port 443), with the default rule pointing to the EC2 deployment on port 80
    - Set a new rule to forward requests with the path pattern `/api/*` to the backend service (EC2 instance port 8000)
    - Ensure that the EC2 security group (80/8000) is open to the ALB security group
    - Ensure that the ALB security group has port 443 open
-   - Set up Cerficate with ACM
+   - Set up Certificate with ACM

 6. Create Environment Variables with Backend URL:
    ```bash